mgrnls/larkdown/README.md

 To add a section heading, simply begin a line with '# ' followed by your desired section heading.

+You can also use bullet points or numbered lists.
+These will use the itemize and enumerate environments in LaTeX respectively.
+To use bullet points, simply start each line with `- ` and to use numbered lists start each line with `#.` followed by some text.

 Each line of text will be treated as a separate paragraph, and blank lines will be ignored.
 However, if a line starts with '\[' it will be treated as a math mode line.

 # Example